 Mathematics 171.
-Analytic Geometry and Calculus.
-Credit, 5 hours.
+Calculus I. Credit, 5 hours.

-First in a sequence of three courses, this course includes the basic properties of the real number system, the integral, and the derivative, including theory as well as techniques.
+First in a sequence of three courses, this course covers the basic properties of the integral and derivative, including theory as well as technique.
 The integral is developed in terms of step functions.
-Prerequisite: Mathematics 104.
+Prerequisite: Mathematics 102.

 Mathematics 172.
-Analytic Geometry and Calculus.
+Calculus II.
 Credit, 5 hours.

-A continuation of Mathematics 171, this course includes differentiation and integration of transcendental functions, introduction of differential equations, and vector algebra.
+A continuation of Mathematics 171, this course covers differentiation and integration of transcendental functions, an introduction to differential equations, and vector algebra.
 Prerequisite: Mathematics 171.

 Mathematics 173.
-Analytic Geometry and Calculus.
+Calculus III.
 Credit, 5 hours.